noddos/noddos/README.md

     make menuconfig

 In the firmware build menu:
-- Enable building of the noddos package, go to "Network" menu, have noddos build as module ('M')
+- Enable building of the Noddos package, go to "Network" menu, have Noddos build as module ('M')
 - Select the Save menu option, save to '.config' and then select 'Exit' and again 'Exit'

 Now we just have to build the packages: